-☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended: January 28, 2006

-☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-Commission File Number: 000-51300

-(Exact name of Registrant as specified in its charter)

-Washington

-(State or other jurisdiction of incorporation or organization)

-(IRS Employer Identification No.)

-6300 Merrill Creek Parkway, Suite B, Everett,

-Washington

-(Address of principal executive offices)

-(Zip Code)

-Registrant's telephone number, including area code: (425) 551-1500 Securities registered pursuant to Section 12(b) of the Act: None

-Securities registered under Section 12(g) of the Act: Common Stock

-Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes □ No ☒

-Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes $\square$ No $\boxtimes$

-Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the last ninety days Yes ⊠ No □

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein and will not be contained, to the best of Registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. □

-Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer (as defined in Rule 12b-2 of the Act).
-Large accelerated filer □ Accelerated filer □ Non-accelerated filer ⊠

-Indicate by check mark if the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+TORMIT U-1X X ANNUAL REPORT PURSUANT TO SECTI EXCHANGE ACT OF 1934 ON 13 OR 15(d) OF THE SECURITIES For the fiscal year ended: February 3, 2007 or TRANSITION REPORT PURSUANT TO SI EXCHANGE ACT OF 1934 ECTION 13 OR 15(d) OF THE SECURITIES Commission File Num ber: 000-51300 ZUMIEZ INC. (Exact name of Registrant as Washington 91-1040022 (State or other jurisdiction of (IRS Employer incorporation or organization) Identification No.) 6300 Merrill Creek Parkway, Suite B, Everett, Washington 98203 (Address of principal executive offices) (Zip Code) Registrant's telephone number, include rities registered under Section 12(b) of the Act: Co e of each exchange on which registered: The NASI rities registered under Section 12(g) of the Act: No eate by check mark if the Registrant is a well-known S Act.
+Yes \square No \boxtimes n seasoned issuer, as defined in Rule 405 of the eate by check mark if the Registrant is not required $5(d)$ of the Act.
+Yes \square No \boxtimes to file reports pursuant to Section 13 or 15 (d) of the Regis the Securities Exchange Act of 1934 during the pre filed all reports required to be filed by Section 13 or ceding 12 months (or for such shorter period that s been subject to such filing requirements for the last contained eate by check mark if disclosure of delinquent filers I herein and will not be contained, to the best of Roon statements incorporated by reference in Part III.
+K. egistrant's knowledge, in definitive proxy or eate by check mark whether the Registrant is a larged filer (as defined in Rule 12b-2 of the Act).
+Larged filer \square Indic eate by check mark if the Registrant is a shell comp any (as defined in Rule 12b-2 of the Exchange

+Act).
 Yes □ No ⊠

-As of the last business day of the second fiscal quarter, July 29, 2005, the aggregate market value of the Registrant's voting and non-voting stock held by non-affiliates of the Registrant was approximately 39,046,995 using the closing sales price on that day of \$34.20.
+As of the last business day of the second fiscal quarter, July 28, 2006, the aggregate market value of the Registrant's voting and non-voting stock held by non-affiliates of the Registrant was approximately \$579,481,527 using the closing sales price on that day of \$31.03.

-As of March 15, 2006, there were 13,629,649 shares of the Registrant's common stock outstanding.
+As of March 15, 2007, there were 27,880,512 shares of the Registrant's common stock outstanding.